Murmur pioneers next-gen storytelling.

 An online companion to the feature documentary film Aatsinki: The Story Of Arctic Cowboys, the project is conceived as an interactive debate which exposes the many social, environmental, political and moral issues confronting the Aatsinkis – a family of Finnish Lapland reindeer herders.
 The online experience continues the interweaving themes of the film and challenges the audience to reconsider their own assumptions about technology, food production, and, most critically, man's place in nature.

-The Lost Children is an interactive feature film and live event enabled by technology.
-Created by Murmur partner Mark Harris, the project went through IFP's Narrative Lab and had its world premiere at The Film Society of Lincoln Center.
+Started by Murmur partner Mark Harris, The Hierarchy went through IFP's Narrative Lab and had its world premiere at The Film Society of Lincoln Center.

-The Lost Children immersive experience breaks the boundaries between traditional film and live theater in a number of ways: reacting to audience feedback in real time, the film alters itself, hiding and revealing different aspects with each screening.
-Furthermore, Audience members are placed in direct contact with the cult itself, and face their own susceptibility to cult indoctrination techniques.
+The Hierarchy immersive experience breaks the boundaries between traditional film, live theater and game mechanics.
+Audience members are placed in direct contact with the cult itself, and face their own susceptibility to cult indoctrination techniques.

 Participants explore the world of The Lost Children not only through sight and sound, but through touch, scent and taste as well.
 Through direct interaction with cast members and the environment, select audience members are guided into personal experiences and deeper, hidden levels where further secrets are revealed and new questions arise.

 We love indie, punk, noisy, electronic, melodic and depressing rock music.
 But finding these types of stock audio is really difficult.
 Most of the time the clips suck and it's a huge pain to find anything good.
 So we create our own for our original projects and client work.